Magnitude 7.0 Earthquake Shakes Alaska, Damaging Roads, Buildings

 The United States Geological Survey estimates that there is a low probability of fatalities, since most people in the region live in buildings that can withstand an earthquake.
 Some economic damage is possible, though, the USGS says.

-An off-ramp on Minnesota Ave, a major thoroughfare, was damaged; the portion of road provides access to the Anchorage International Airport.
+An off-ramp from Minnesota Avenue, a major thoroughfare, was damaged; the portion of road provides access to Anchorage International Airport.

 A vehicle was left standing on an island of asphalt in the middle of the road, with gaping chasms on all sides.